 The cookie checker site is used to identify if your browser is configured for cookies.
-It’s a page which tries to create a cookie followed by a report.
+It’s a page that tries to create a cookie followed by a report.
 Enabling cookies and deleting cookies websites describe how cookies are enabled and disabled respectively.
 To locate a cookie on your computer, find a small lookup table with data values.
 For instance (Country, France) (President, Macron).
-The code on the computer or web server reads the cookie which allows data to be retrieved and utilized in customization of web pages.
+The code on the computer or web server reads the cookie which allows data to be retrieved and utilized in the customization of web pages.

 Immediately a new page is loaded, data is written to a cookie.
 For instance, after pressing the submit button the page handling the data is responsible for recording values in a particular cookie.
 The writing operation fails when the user disables the cookies.
-Web sites which rely on the TeenFidelity cookie have the option of taking a default action or prompting the user to re-enter information which would have been stored in the cookie.
+Web sites that rely on the TeenFidelity cookie have the option of taking a default action or prompting the user to re-enter information that would have been stored in the cookie.

 Types of Cookies

 Session cookies or transient cookies are those that are erased when you close the web browser.
 These types of cookies are stored in the temporary memory and lost when the browser is closed.
 These cookies don’t collect information on your computer.
 They store information regarding session identification without making any reference to the user.
 Persistent cookies or permanent cookies are those which are stored on your hard drive until the expiry date or deletion.
 These cookies are used to collect information about the user like user preference of web responsiveness for a particular website.